waroi/TurkcellFrontend2023/Ogrenciler/SelahattinDemir/Dersler/Ders34/styled-app/README.md

 &#10148; CSS frameworks are used to make the code more responsive.

 &#10148; CSS frameworks are used to make the code more compatible with different browsers.

+## Portals

+&#10149; Portals provide a first-class way to render children into a DOM node that exists outside the DOM hierarchy of the parent component.

+&#10149; A typical use case for portals is when a parent component has an ``overflow: hidden`` or ``z-index`` style, but you need the child to visually “break out” of its container.

+&#10149; For example, dialogs, hovercards, and tooltips.

+&#10149; Portals also allow you to render a child into a different DOM subtree.

+&#10149; For example, when you want to create a modal, you can use a portal to render a child into a ``<div>`` that exists outside the DOM hierarchy of the parent component.

+&#10149; The first argument (child) is any renderable React child, such as an element, string, or fragment.

+&#10149; The second argument (container) is a DOM element.

+#### Example

+    Here is an example of a portal:

+      import React from "react";
+      import ReactDOM from "react-dom";

+      function App() {
+        return ReactDOM.createPortal(
+          <h1>Hello World!</h1>,
+          document.getElementById("root")
+        );
+      }

 ## Example Website